openbmc/openbmc/poky/documentation/migration-guides/migration-2.0.rst

 to manipulate the Metadata as compared to the source.

-Metadata processing has now been removed from the :ref:`kernel-yocto <ref-classes-kernel-yocto>` class and the external Metadata repository ``yocto-kernel-cache``, which has always been used to seed the ``linux-yocto`` "meta" branch.
+Metadata processing has now been removed from the :ref:`ref-classes-kernel-yocto` class and the external Metadata repository ``yocto-kernel-cache``, which has always been used to seed the ``linux-yocto`` "meta" branch.
 This separate ``linux-yocto`` cache repository is now the primary location for this data.
 Due to this